By DullesMoms, Jan 2021

 Virginia’s Presidents Park, a now-defunct open-air museum, had more than forty-three 18- to 20-foot-tall Presidential busts, crowded together and taking the brunt of the weather.
 Learn more about what happened to them and where they are today with a quick read.

 Take in stunning views of Washington, DC, from Lady Bird Johnson Park, named after our nation’s 17th First Lady, who earned a Presidential Medal of Freedom for her work to transform the American landscape and preserve its natural beauty as a national treasure.
-Situated on an island in the Potomac River, two memorials are located within the park, including Lyndon Baines Johnson Memorial Grove on the Potomac and the Navy and Marine Memorial.
+Situated on an island in the Potomac River, the park includes two memorials: Lyndon Baines Johnson Memorial Grove on the Potomac and the Navy and Marine Memorial.
 Before visiting, please check this destination’s website to determine its operating status.

 Visit the National Archives Museum for an inspiring look at the original founding documents of our nation, signed by two then-future Presidents, Thomas Jefferson and John Adams.

-The US Capitol even boasts monuments dedicated to Presidents.
+The US Capitol even boasts monuments dedicated to the presidents.
 When visiting, look for the Ulysses S. Grant Memorial, which honors our nation’s 18th President (located here), and the James A. Garfield Monument, which honors our nation’s 20th President (located here).
-To learn more about all the monuments on the Capitol campus, as well as accessibility due to security concerns, click here.
+To learn more about all the monuments on the Capitol campus, including accessibility due to security concerns, click here.

-The Dwight D. Eisenhower Memorial honors the 34th President of the United States (who, during WWII, also held the title of Supreme Commander of the Allied Forces in Europe).
-Set in a park-like plaza, visitors will see sculptures, moldings, and large columns that frame a mesh tapestry that depicts the site of the Normandy landings.
+The Dwight D. Eisenhower Memorial honors the 34th President of the United States (who, during WWII, also served as Supreme Commander of the Allied Forces in Europe).
+Set in a park-like plaza, visitors will see sculptures, moldings, and large columns that frame a mesh tapestry depicting the Normandy landings.
 Before visiting, please check this destination’s website to determine its operating status.

 Important Disclaimer: Events/opportunities on DullesMoms.com are curated from public sources and subject to changes/cancellations that might not be reflected.
 Always click on the provided event link to confirm details.